 What Metric is the Most Important?

 None of these metrics can be used as a single catchall value to determine whether a given stock will be a good investment.
+The P/E ratio is commonly used for comparing companies.
+It can help you understand how expensive a company is relative to its peers.

 Step #3: Look Beyond the Numbers (Qualitative Analysis)